 Particularly older adults, living alone with limited social contacts are most easily victimized.
-"Nice" people befriend them, and with some minimal cognitive impairment, financial management can be the first area affected.
+"Nice" people befriend them or sometimes with Minimal Cognitive Impairment financial, management can be the first area affected.
 These older adults have capacity and are competent although their judgment may become increasingly impaired.
 That is why we all need trusted advocates.
 A Professional Geriatric Care Manager or other professional can often offer the "checks and balances" and oversight necessary.
 Statewide Adult Protective Service offices respond to complaints of financial abuse daily.
 However, prevention is the key.
 Only by being educated consumers can we better plan for our elder life.